Hello Darling

-Hello Darling is a 2010 Bollywood comedy film produced by Ashok Ghai and directed by Manoj Tiwari, starring Gul Panag, Isha Koppikar Celina Jaitly and Javed Jaffrey in the lead roles.
+Hello Darling is a 2010 Bollywood comedy film produced by Ashok Ghai and directed by Manoj Tiwari, starring Gul Panag, Celina Jaitly, Isha Koppikar and Javed Jaffrey in the lead roles.
 The film was released on 27 August 2010 under the Mukta Arts Films banner.
 Sunny Deol makes a special appearance in the movie.
 The film is an unauthorised adaptation of the American film 9 to 5 (1980).

 Plot

-Candy (Celina Jaitly) and Mansi (Gul Panag) work in a fashion designer firm.
+Mansi (Gul Panag) and Candy (Celina Jaitly) work in a fashion designer firm.
 Satvari Chaudary (Isha Koppikar) joins their firm for a job.
-Candy and Mansi inform Satvari of their flirtatious boss, Hardhik Vasu (Javed Jaffrey) whose desire is to sleep with hot women.
+Mansi and Candy inform Satvari of their flirtatious boss, Hardhik Vasu (Javed Jaffrey), whose desire is to sleep with hot women.
 Everyone in the firm knows that Mansi always prepares coffee for Hardhik.
 One day, Mansi, who is fed up with Hardhik stealing her work, accidentally mixes Rat Kill in his coffee.
 As Hardhik is about to sip his coffee, he falls off his chair.
-(But it creates the impression that he died from the poison).
+But it creates the impression that he died from the poison.